Lasting Friendships Made On Rugby Tour With Gullivers - Rugby World

 TOURING IS one of rugby’s most treasured aspects.
 And when Rugby World Cup 2019™ kicks off in Japan in September, there will be one experienced traveller amongst the happy throng.

-“My fist tour with Gullivers was actually in 1997, to South Africa for the Lions tour,” says Wayne Gadsby.
+“My first tour with Gullivers was actually in 1997, to South Africa for the Lions tour,” says Wayne Gadsby.
 “I’ve been on every Gullivers tour since then.
 I’ve been on six Lions tours!”

 Which all sounds so dedicated.
 According to the Leicester Tigers fan, he first headed out on tour with Gullivers as they were the only show in town.
 However, over the years, as competition in the rugby tour market has increased, he has had “no reason to go elsewhere.”